Total Joint Replacement: Questions Patients Should Ask Their Surgeon

 - What are the pros and cons of minimally invasive (mini-incision) surgery?
 Does it really make a meaningful difference in the result, or does it pose unnecessary risks?

-- Will I be able to contact you after the surgery if I have a question or problem?
+- Who do I contact after surgery if I have a question or problem?

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.